 This booklet contains the Programme Structure, the Detailed Curriculum and the Scheme of Examination.
 The Programme Structure includes the courses (Core and Elective), arranged semester wise.
 The importance of each course is defined in terms of credits attached to it.
-The credit units attached to each course has been further defined in terms of contact hours i.e. Lecture Hours (L), Tutorial Hours (T), Practical Hours (P) and St Studio.
-Towards earning credits in terms of contact hours, 1 Lecture and 1 Tutorial per week are rated as 1 credit each and 2 Practical hours per week are rated as 1 credit.
-Thus, for example, an L-T-P/St structure of 3-0-0 will have 3 credits, 3-1-0 will have 4 credits, and 3-1-2 will have 5 credits.
+The credit units attached to each course has been further defined in terms of contact hours i.e. Lecture Hours (L), Tutorial Hours (T), Practical Hours (P) and Studio (St).
+Towards earning credits in terms of contact hours 1 Lecture as well as 1 Tutorial per week are rated as 1 credit each, 1 Studio hour is rated as 1.5 credit while 2 Practical hours per week are rated as 1 credit.
+Thus, for example, an L-ST-P structure of 1-2-2 will have 5 credits, 1-2-0 will have 4 credits, and 2-0-0 will have 2 credits.